Message us or call us on

-Combine the challenge of our uniquely paced four-day Inca Trail hike to Machu Picchu with the curiosity and wonder of a week spent with the fearless wildlife of the Galapagos Islands.
+Hike over mountain passes to ancient temples and snorkel with sea lions.
+Immerse yourself in an in-depth discovery of the Sacred Valley of the Incas (with the One Day hike to Machu Picchu included) with the curiosity and wonder of a week spent with the fearless wildlife of the Galapagos Islands.

 Fly to the Peruvian capital, Lima.
-Depending on your flight times, you may or may not need to spend the night.
+Depending on your flight times, you may or may not need to spend the night in Lima.
 For daytime flights you would arrive very late and so probably stay at the airport hotel.
 For overnight flights you land early tomorrow and connect straight through to Cusco.

-This morning fly up to Cusco.
+Fly to Cusco this morning and transfer into the Sacred Valley, stopping en route to visit the Incan ruins at Pisac.
 You are looked after by a Pura Aventura guide throughout your time in Cusco and on the Inca Trail so they will be there to meet you off the plane.
-Today is really all about your acclimatising to the high altitude (3,326m).
-This afternoon take a stroll through the picturesque streets to get your bearings.
+Today is really all about acclimatising to the high altitude (3,326m).
+This afternoon take a guided stroll through the picturesque streets to get your bearings.

 You should arrive in the Ecuadorian capital early this afternoon so will have time to settle in to your charming and very comfortable hotel before heading off to discover some of Quito's nice bars and restaurants.
 The colonial heart of the city has been transformed in recent years to arguably the finest in South America.